-The Meadows golf course to reimburse 430 Pemberton Music Fest tickets
+The Meadows golf course to refund 430 Pemberton Music Fest tickets

 Apart from ticket holders, 120 unsecured creditors may be out millions of dollars.
 Accounting firm Ernst & Young is trustee for the bankruptcy.

-The festival declared bankruptcy on Thursday, May 18.
+Pemberton Music Festival, LP declared bankruptcy on Thursday, May 18.

 Of the arrangement the golf course had with Huka, McLeod said: